dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/data-types.md

 ```

-Note that `array` is not supported at this time.
+Currently, the `array` is not supported.

 </div>